dldusenberry/Cplusplus_PLP/PLP5_CPP_ClassesAndInheritance.md

 **If there is inheritance, how does your language deal with overloading method names and resolving those calls?**

+It really depends on the situation and what will happen if overloading occurs.
+It depends on the parameters, scope, any pointers or references, access levels, etc.

+Often the compiler will search for the method that best fits the parameters in the scope of the method called.
+Which might not throw an error but can produce undesirable results.

+C++ offers several ways to “get around” rather than resolve those calls.

+Programmers can use `virtual` methods, `override` and `final` methods, and interfaces.

+I think there are more but there is so much more to read about polymorphism and inheritance in C++, it is quite flexible and offers many ways to customize your code.

 **Is there anything else that’s important to know about objects and inheritance in your language?** (I know this question is vague, but objects are where languages can vary a lot, so it’s hard to ask questions that will apply to everyone.)